Introduced in 2013, the Annual Tax on Enveloped Dwellings (ATED) was aimed at controlling the indirect ownership of residential properties in the UK.

 Let Us Deal With it:

 Accotax contains a team of certified chartered accountants in London.
-Our team will review your property’s value, tax rates and will find the best relief suitable for you.
+Our team will review your property’s value, and tax rates and will find the best relief suitable for you.
 We’ll explore the possibilities to reduce your ATED.